 Retrofitting is a must, since not every company can afford a new assembly line for example, at least not in a given timeframe.
 Plus it’s a huge waste of money – why throw away good machinery, if what can you do to save it, sums up in one word: upgrade?

 Industrial machinery has a lifespan; it usually lasts from 15 to 30 years.
 In the meantime, trends and market demands change.
-Products like industrial computers, programmable logic controllers (PLCs) and software have to be the center of attention while thinking about Industry 4.0 in a modern factory.
+Products like industrial computers, programmable logic controllers (PLCs) and software product development have to be the center of attention while thinking about Industry 4.0 in a modern factory.
 Here are some examples of how and why it can be done.

 Since data is the corner stone of everything Industry 4.0, it’s no surprise that retrofitting can and should utilize this principle’s capabilities.
 Let’s go even further – without retrofitting, companies are doomed with buying new machines because the old ones lack needed functionalities.
 Often there is no need for new equipment, it’s the matter of adding a few sensors (also called beacons) here and there and equipping the company with the right software to gather and process data.
 An extension of an existing machine park can be sufficient enough to support a networked system.

 This approach can manifest in the most surprising ways.
 Google’s Self-Driving Car project, that should be ready to launch by 2020, exemplifies the capabilities of a smart retrofitting.
 A Toyota Prius was equipped by Google with driverless technology based on sensors.
 They can detect objects and steer the car around them.
 The AI-powered solutions is called Google Chauffeur.
 This artificial intelligence software processes information and predicts how objects around the car can behave in relation to the ‘driven’ car.
 Then it makes decisions about how the car should respond.